Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Conclusions

 In this work, we have investigated how the two principal structural components of the cosmic web i.e nodes and filaments jointly and independently regulate galaxy evolution.
 By combining relative colour fractions with an information-theoretic analysis of the coupling between galaxy colour and mass composition, we have uncovered a coherent, scale-dependent picture of cosmic web quenching.

-Our analysis of relative red, green, and blue fractions demonstrates that both filament proximity ($d_{\mathrm{f}}$) and node proximity ($d_{\mathrm{n}}$) imprint systematic and measurable gradients on galaxy populations.
+We identify two characteristic environmental scales associated with nodes and filaments, indicating that these components leave distinct signatures on galaxy populations.
 Red galaxies preferentially inhabit regions close to filament spines and nodes, while blue galaxies dominate at larger distances.
 The characteristic crossover scales $\sim 0.75~\mathrm{Mpc}$ for filaments and $\sim 2.5~\mathrm{Mpc}$ for nodes are physically meaningful.
-The node crossover scale is comparable to typical virial radii ($R_{200}$) of group- and cluster-scale haloes, indicating that quenching becomes efficient once galaxies enter dynamically bound regions.
+The node crossover scale is comparable to typical virial radii ($R_{200}$) of group- and cluster-scale halos, indicating that quenching becomes efficient once galaxies enter dynamically bound regions.
 Within $\sim R_{200}$, environmental processes such as ram-pressure stripping, tidal heating, and mergers operate on timescales comparable to or shorter than the dynamical time ($t_{\mathrm{dyn}} \leq 1~\mathrm{Gyr}$), driving accelerated transformation toward the red sequence.
+This naturally explains the monotonic rise in the red fraction with decreasing $d_{\mathrm{n}}$ (\autoref{fig:fig1}).
+Interestingly, we observe a turnover in the red fraction at $d_{\mathrm{f}} \lesssim 0.5~\mathrm{Mpc}$.
+The turnover in the red fraction at smaller $d_{\mathrm{n}}$ is associated with the competing interplay between environmental quenching and dynamical selection effects in the innermost cluster regions.
+Galaxies are particularly vulnerable to tidal disruption and merging in high-density cores.
+Consequently, the very central regions may become increasingly dominated by massive galaxies and remnants of previous mergers, reducing the number of surviving red systems.
+In addition, recently accreted galaxies undergoing rapid environmental transformation may temporarily populate intermediate colour states, thereby lowering the instantaneous red fraction in the very central regions.
+Therefore, the decline in the red fraction at very small node distances is consistent with a population mix produced by the environmental processes operating within cluster environments in EAGLE.
 In contrast, the filament crossover scale traces the transverse extent of dynamically influential filament cores.
-Here quenching is more gradual and likely regulated by the suppression or modulation of cold gas accretion.
+Here quenching is more gradual and regulated by the suppression or modulation of cold gas accretion.
 Gas depletion over $\sim 1$-$3~\mathrm{Gyr}$ timescales naturally produces a smooth migration from the blue cloud through the green valley to the red sequence.
 The monotonic dependence of red fraction on $d_{\mathrm{f}}$ and the absence of a sharp turnover indicate that filaments act as extended regulators of gas supply rather than sites of impulsive stripping.
+The persistence of the observed environmental trends even within narrow stellar-mass and halo-mass intervals indicates that the characteristic scales identified in this work cannot be explained solely by mass segregation across the cosmic web.
+Instead, these results point to an intrinsic geometric influence of large-scale structure on galaxy populations.
+This reinforces the view that nodes and filaments imprint distinct environmental signatures on galaxy evolution beyond the effects of halo mass alone.
+Overall, these trends are consistent with the physical picture illustrated in \autoref{fig:schematic_quenching}.